Culture during the Cold War: 1950s and 1960s

 The United States Seventh Army also played an integral role in supporting cultural diplomacy and strengthening international ties with Europe during the cold war.
 The Seventh Army Symphony Orchestra was founded by Corporal Samuel Adler in Stuttgart, Germany as part of an effort by the US Army to demonstrate the common cultural heritage which existed in the United States, its European allies and the conquered nations in Europe during the cold war period.
 The orchestra concertized extensively throughout Europe from 1952 until 1961 and performed works from the classical repertoire as well as contemporary compositions from the United States.
 Listed among the ensemble's earliest "musical ambassadors" were several young conductors including: John Ferritto, James Dixon, Kenneth Schermerhorn and Henry Lewis.

+In 1969, Jimi Hendrix performed an instrumental version of "The Star-Spangled Banner" at the Woodstock, distorting the tone while holding up peace symbols.